Communicating OEHS Concepts Vision Statements

 - Preparing for the Future: AIHA's 2019 Environmental Scan

-- What Every IH Should Know about AIHA's Content Priority
+- What Every IH/OEHS Should Know about AIHA's Content Priority

 - AIHA Education: Year in Review

-- AIHA Newsletters help keep people stay on top of the latest news and updates within AIHA and the IH/OEHS industry.
+- AIHA Newsletters help keep people on top of the latest news and updates within AIHA and the OEHS industry.

-- Risk Committee supports and promotes the application of human health risk assessment to better understand and control the hazards found within workplace and environmental settings.
+- Risk Committee supports and promotes human health risk assessment to better understand and control the hazards found within the workplace and environmental settings.

-- Leadership and Management Committee promotes the health and safety of all workers, the public, and the environment through the development of core leadership competencies of OEHS professionals.
+- Leadership and Management Committee promotes the health and safety of all workers, the public, and the environment by developing core leadership competencies of OEHS professionals.

-- Communication and Training Methods Committee provides a forum for discussion and recommendations on methods for education, training, and communicating with employees, employers, and the community about occupational and environmental health risks and allied topics.
+- Communication and Training Methods Committee provides a forum for discussion and recommendations on education methods, training, and communicating with employees, employers, and the community about occupational and environmental health risks and allied topics.